Fix Your Shopify SEO Today

 It does not matter whether you have sub-domains, multi-lingual folders native in Shopify, or completely different domains.
 The app is made to give any Shopify store the hreflang tags for good international SEO.

 It’s dead-simple.
-Once your stores are connected, content automatically maps based on your chosen matching method—SKU, barcode, or URL handle (configurable in settings).
-Other content types like collections, pages, blogs, and articles automatically map if they have the same URL handles.
+Once your stores are connected, content types like collections, pages, blogs, and articles automatically map based on URL handle.
+Products match based on your setting selected: SKU, barcode, URL handle, or a custom metafield of your choice.
 For ones with no match, you manually match them like you would in a spreadsheet.
 Watch this example:

 The app is made to solve the problem of having different products, collections, pages, blogs, blog tags, and articles between stores.